gitDanilo/RE2Tool/README.md

 ## How to use

-Just start the game and press <INSERT> if you want to change overlay position or hide it.
+Just start the game and press "INSERT" if you want to change overlay position or hide it.